 The design is planned to be eco-friendly, using the latest sustainable technology.
 The village hall also has full disabled access.

 The adjoining green was opened in April 2012 and is open to the public at all times.
 It is equipped with state-of-the-art play equipment funded by a grant from The People’s Millions.
 It is a fantastic asset for anyone wanting to book a children”s party, or an event including children, as it is freely available.

 The main hall can easily seat 120 people and the adjoining meeting room can be opened up to increase the area.

 There is a well-organised and fully equipped kitchen with serving hatch.
 There is a bar in the main hall.

 Outside there is a car park which has two spaces for disabled parking.

-The attractive church of St. Mary is nearby and the Pub at Wanstrow serving real ales is across the road.
+The attractive church of St. Mary is nearby and the Pub at Wanstrow, now under new management and renamed The King William IV, serves real ales and is across the road.